caltechlibrary/pubarchiver/README.md

 ### _Additional command-line arguments_

-If given the argument `-a` (or `/a` on Windows) followed by a file name, the given file will be read instead instead of getting the list from the server.
+If given the argument `-a` (or `/a` on Windows) followed by a file name, the given file will be read for the list of articles instead of getting the list from the server.
 The contents of the file must be in the same XML format as the list obtain from microPublication.org.

-If the option `-d` is given, Microarchiver will download only articles whose publication dates are AFTER the given date.
+If the option `-d` is given, Microarchiver will download only articles whose publication dates are _after_ the given date.
 Valid date descriptors are those accepted by the Python [dateparser](https://pypi.org/project/dateparser/) library.
 Make sure to enclose descriptions within single or double quotes.
 Examples:

 ```
   microarchiver -d "2014-08-29"   ....